-Normal economic expansions are supported by positive sloping yield curves where riskier long duration maturities offering higher rates of return than lower risk short duration debt.
-Investor aversion to an inverted yield curve, where short term rates are higher than long term, is tethered to an assumption of credit tightening that is pricing in risk of an economic slowdown.
+Normal economic expansions are supported by positive sloping yield curves where riskier long duration maturities offer higher rates of return than lower risk short duration debt.
+Investor aversion to an inverted yield curve, where short term rates are higher than long term, is tethered to an assumption of credit tightening that is pricing in risk of an economic peak and severe slowdown.
 Long before any portion of the positive sloping US yield curve inverted in 2019, legions of doom have salivated for this moment as a harbinger of the end of times to this 10 year old Bull market in stocks.
 While the more popular 10 year minus 2 year treasury yield spread has yet to invert, many have latched onto the minor inversion on March 22nd of the 10 year minus 3 month Treasury spread as a signal to start the countdown clock for the next Recession.
 The prescient aspect to Yield Curve Inversions is they have preceded each of the past 5 Recessions by 6 months to 2 years.
 This can be important for investors seeking an early warning system to exit the stock market well before a GDP contraction generates negative investment returns.
 Before we get exercised over this development, it should be noted that there can be a very long lead time before trouble sets in.
-Additionally, virtually all key short term to long term yield spreads invert prior to economic trouble, which has yet to occur.
+Additionally, virtually all key short term to long term yield spreads invert prior to economic trouble.
+This has yet to occur.

 The last time we moved from a positive yield curve during an economic expansion to an inversion was January 2006.
 It presaged a stock market peak and future economic contraction, but was off by almost 2 years.
 Significant investment returns would have been missed for those anxious to Sell the curve.
 The slight inversion today in one of the yield spreads is not a sign to run for the exits given the historical upside in stocks and the economy at past inflection points.